 - Operation which defines how to manage services at agreed upon levels to business users

 - Continual Service Improvement which analyzes and makes recommendations for improvement opportunities in all phases of ITIL.

 Read Gladys Maina's previous AXELOS Blog Post, How can we involve more women in IT?

 More posts in our More than meets the I series

-More than meets the I: a deep foundation for IT service management
+More than meets the I: How ITIL makes a difference in organizations

 More than meets the I: How ITIL makes a difference in Mergers and Acquisitions activity